Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 CQRS = CommandQuerySeparation : split the code & logic between the Query path (DB -> UI) & Command path (UI -> DB)

+POLA = Principle of least astonishment (or surprise => POLS) : "People are part of the system.
+The design should match the user's experience, expectations, and mental models.
+    If a necessary feature has a high astonishment factor, it may be necessary to redesign the feature."

 ## Design smells
 - "Thin" classes.
 Ideally, a class should have a very simple interface that hides a lot of functionality and internal complexity.
 [SDP]
     Too much information : hide you data, hide your utility functions, hide your constants & temporaries, concentrate on keeping small interfaces to keep coupling low [CC-G8]